aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 title: Set up network peering between Aiven and UpCloud
 ---

 Network peerings enable traffic between two networks from different accounts or platforms.

 A peering needs to be established from both connecting components to be activated.

-This article shows how to establish a network peering connection between Aiven and UpCloud.

 ## About establishing Aiven-Upcloud peering